 Silvio joined Watsi on August 24th, 2015.
-Ten months ago, Silvio joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Silvio's most recent donation traveled 5,300 miles to support Helen, a beautiful 1st grader from Haiti, to fund surgery to fix a hole in her heart.
+One year ago, Silvio joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Silvio's most recent donation traveled 5,200 miles to support Daresi, a mother of three children from Malawi, to fund thyroid removal surgery.

 Helen is a young student from Haiti.
 She lives with her parents in a neighborhood of Port-au-Prince; she is in first grade and likes her math and reading classes.
 Helen has a cardiac condition called ventricular septal defect.
 A hole exists between the two lower chambers of her heart.
 Blood leaks through this hole without passing through her lungs to be oxygenated, leaving her weak and short of breath.
 The surgery that Helen needs is not available anywhere in Haiti, so she will fly to the United States to receive treatment.
 On May 22, she will undergo cardiac surgery, during which surgeons will sew a patch over the hole in her heart to close it.
 Another organization, HeartGift Foundation, is contributing $14,000 to pay for surgery.
 Helen's family also needs help to fund the costs of surgery prep and travel.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Helen's family overseas.
 Helen's father said: "Our family is all very excited and hopeful to know that our daughter's heart can be fixed soon!"